notaryproject/notaryproject.dev/content/en/docs/quickstart.md

 ## List the signatures associated with the container image

-Use `notation list` to show any signatures associated with the container image you built and pushed in the previous section.
+Use `notation ls` to show any signatures associated with the container image you built and pushed in the previous section.

 ```console
 IMAGE=localhost:5000/net-monitor@sha256:073b75987e95b89f187a89809f08a32033972bb63cda279db8a9ca16b7ff555a